sensei-hacker/inavwiki/MSP-Navigation-Messages.md

-# MultiWii NAV Protocol and Types
+# MSP NAV Protocol and Types

-This document describes a number of values and enumerations for for **MultiWii** MSP messages.
-As **inav** implements the majority of this specification it is documented in the inav wiki.
+This document describes MSP navigation messages, their usage and implementation details.
+Both **inav** and **multiwii** implementations (which are largely the same) are documented in this article.

 Note that all binary values are little endian (MSP standard).

 # Implementation and versions

 This document should match the inav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
 The messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
-The [inav-configurator](https://github.com/iNavFlight/inav-configurator) also supports (a subset of) the MSP standard for mission planning.
+The [inav-configurator](https://github.com/iNavFlight/inav-configurator) also supports (a subset of) the MSP navigation standard for mission planning.

-# WayPoint / Action Attributes
+# WayPoint and Action Attributes

 Each  waypoint has a type and takes a number of parameters, as below.
 These are used in the MSP_WP message.
 The final column indicated if the message is implemented for inav 1.2 (and later).